LitzN/KetoMeals/README.md

     * Functionality: Homepage:
         * I searched for recipes containing all 7 products in turn, as cookware only appears in the search results.
          Each opened the relevant product's amazon purchase page in a new tab as expected.
-    * Functionality: Homepage:
+    * Functionality: My Recipes page:
         * I pressed each of the advert links on all the recipes in the "My recipes" pages.
-         Each opened the relevant products amazon purchase page in a new tab as expected.
+         Each opened the relevant product's amazon purchase page in a new tab as expected.
     * Responsive Design:
         *Images resized on smaller device screen width to maintain advert appearance.